freedesktop/spice-libcacard/README.md

 It implements DoD CAC standard with separate pki containers (compatible coolkey), using certificates read from NSS.

+For more information and API documentation, read the docs/libcacard.txt file.

 # History

 This project used to be part of qemu until version 2.5.
 The history